What is Happening to Wildlife Spaces in Kenya?

 We can always upgrade the existing space and make it more developed as we wish, but leave the untouched environment alone.
 That’s Kenyan lungs, you are playing with.
 People fresh air you are snatching away from them.
 Promoting air pollution and it comes to all types of respiratory diseases.
 Don’t do that to us.

-Such decisions should not even make way to anyone’s lips.
+Such decisions should not even make their way to anyone’s lips.
 How would you think of destroying the environment, while we are desperately greening Kenya to have the 10% forest cover?
-We need more growing of trees and zero clearings of forests.
+We need more growing of trees and almost zero clearings of forests.

 Luckily, this one was handed to the ministry.
 Hence bigger guns are involved.
 And we hope that the grabbed part will be reclaimed back.